 Over a period of time positive correlation has been found between effective leadership and growth as well as performance of both individuals and organizations.
 There are different styles into which leaders’ behaviors can be classified.
 However, there is no best style of leadership.
-The characteristics of the three contemporary leadership styles namely, transformational, transactional and charismatic leadership styles will be discussed in the article.
+The characteristics of the three contemporary leadership styles namely, transformation, transnational and charismatic leadership styles will be discussed in the article.

 All the three styles discussed above have their pros and cons.
 The different approaches are adopted by different styles.
 There might be situations where one style may be more effective than the others and no best leadership style stands out.
 One focuses on taking everyone along, one on using compliance, structures, mechanisms and adherence to rules and one uses charm to gather supporters.
 An effective leader is one who is able to flex between these styles as the situations demand.

 Mittal, R. (2014) Leadership personal effectiveness and team building.
 India: Dorling Kindersley Pvt.
 Ltd.